 Traditionally, Rosh Hashanah is a time for festive family meals.
 Symbolic foods like apples and honey represent a wish for a sweet new year, and challah, usually braided, is baked in a round.
 (Depending on the interpretation, the shape alludes to the circular nature of the year, to a crown for crowning God as king, or other meanings).
 Tender braised brisket and apple and honey cakes are a few other holiday favorites.
 If you’re opting for takeout or dine-in this year — or want to supplement a home-cooked meal with some challah or potato knishes — here are three Twin Cities restaurants serving Rosh Hashanah specials this year.

 First opened in 1949 by Cecil and Faye Glickman, Cecil’s is the Twin Cities’ oldest Jewish deli, a historic mainstay on its corner of Cleveland Avenue in St. Paul.
-This year during Rosh Hashanah, the bakery will be selling crown challah, a traditional new year’s treat.
+This year during Rosh Hashanah, the bakery will be selling crown challah, a traditional new year’s treat, in plain, raisin, and sesame seed varieties.
 Pre-orders are available and will open the week before the holiday begins.
 Otherwise, Cecil’s is a great place for classics like matzo ball soup, potato knishes, and latkes, plus a whole array of sandwiches, from brisket and egg salad to roast beef and spicy Reubens.
 The grocery section of the deli sells gefilte fish, too.
 Call to order.